 CPB has supported public media journalism collaborations since 2009 to add editorial staff, encourage pooled coverage and other efficiencies, and support enterprise reporting.
 They have helped develop a collaborative culture to strengthen local journalism across the public media system.

-Through years of strategic focus on digital innovation, diversity and dialogue, CPB has cultivated a network of local and regional public media news organizations that, in partnership with national producers, strengthens public media's role as a trusted news source.
+Through years of strategic focus on digital innovation, diversity and dialogue, CPB has cultivated a network of local and regional public media news organizations that, in partnership with national producers, strengthens public media's role as a trusted and relevant news source.

 This steadfast commitment to integrity and transparency has positioned public media as America's most trusted entity, according to recent national surveys, including a June 2018 Gallup/Knight Foundation Survey that found that Americans are most likely to rate PBS News and NPR, along with the Associated Press, as being "not biased at all" or "not very biased."
-An annual Marketing & Research Resources Inc. national online poll conducted in January 2018 found that Americans rated PBS and its member stations No. 1 in public trust among nationally known institutions for the 15th consecutive year.
+An annual Marketing & Research Resources Inc. national online poll conducted in January 2020 found that Americans rated PBS and its member stations No. 1 in public trust among nationally known institutions for the 17th consecutive year.

-- U.S. public media organizations won 11 of the 30 Peabody Awards for 2017.
+- U.S. public media organizations won 10 of the 30 Peabody Awards for 2019.